andrewdieken/CPSC-354/README.md

 #### Topic: Loops

 There are no loops in Haskell.
+- Haskell is a Declarative language.
+  - Imperative: give a sequence of operations which tell you step by step what to do.
+  - Declarative: what the program must accomplish.
 - The only way to iterate is with recursion.
-- Haskell is a Declarative language.

 - Example: length function